sgsokol/influx/doc/manual.rst

-   as its names indicates, is the Jacobian matrix (d res/d param) udr_dp is the jacobian matrix for the unreduced residual vector (d ures/d param) lA is a list of matrices defining cumomer (or EMU) balances at each cumomer weight
+   as its names indicates, is the Jacobian matrix (d res/d param) udr_dp is the jacobian matrix for the unreduced residual vector (d ures/d param)

 measurements
  is a list regrouping various measurements and their SD